whatsupcoders/Neumorphism/README.md

  <p>A pictorial representation in achieving Neumorphism.</p>
  <br />
  <img src="assets/neuomorphic.PNG" width="" height=""/>
  <p> The Neumorphism effect can be achieved by playing with the two shades as mentioned in the above images.
-Using the varying the positive and negative values we can achieve the depth and the dart shadows.</p>
+Using varying the positive and negative values we can achieve the depth and the dark shadows.</p>
  <p>If you would like to implement your own or custom Neumorphism color Scheme, you can visit this website for more details <a href ="https://neumorphism.io/#e0e0e0">here</a></p>

 ## **3. Benefits**